rasadin2/notout/wp-content/plugins/cricket-matches/README.md

 1. Upload the `cricket-matches` folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. **Sample Data**: 6 sample cricket matches will be automatically created on activation
-4. Navigate to "Cricket Matches" in the admin menu to view or add more matches
+4. Navigate to "Match Predictions" in the admin menu to view or add more matches
-5. **Quick Help**: Go to **Cricket Matches > How to Use** for shortcode examples and documentation
+5. **Quick Help**: Go to **Match Predictions > How to Use** for shortcode examples and documentation

 ## Usage